Page Title

 Clinical Trial Finder

-Genetic Therapy Enrolling
+Genetic Therapy Closed to Enrollment

-This study will evaluate the safety and tolerability of RTC2100, an investigational inhaled messenger RNA (mRNA), in adults with CF who are not eligible for CFTR modulator therapy or who are not able to take CFTR modulatory therapy.
+This study will evaluate the safety and tolerability of RCT2100, an investigational inhaled messenger RNA (mRNA), in adults with CF who are not eligible for CFTR modulator therapy or who are not able to take CFTR modulatory therapy.
 An mRNA therapy delivers the correct genetic instructions to cells by providing a new, functional copy of CFTR mRNA, which, it is hoped, will result in a functional CFTR protein.

-Part 2 is an open-label study, meaning all participants will receive RTC2100.
+Part 2 is an open-label study, meaning all participants will receive RCT2100.
 Study participants will receive multiple doses of the study drug.
 This is an ascending dose study, meaning different doses will be evaluated starting at the lowest dose, and if shown to be tolerated, moving on to the next higher dose.
 In this study, researchers will assess safety and tolerability by monitoring for any changes in a participant’s health.

 This study may require blood draws, lung function testing, electrocardiograms, and/or other measurements.